 Office holiday party outfit do’s and don’ts

-Like we already said, the search for office-appropriate attire at your holiday party can feel somewhat daunting.
+Like we already said, the search for office-appropriate attire at your virtual holiday party can feel somewhat daunting.
 Especially if you don’t consider yourself a fashionista in the least.

 But use these ideas below as a guide to help you figure out what to wear.
 And when in doubt, go for something that makes you feel good.

 And might get you a few compliments at the party as well.
 Remember: less is more and you are the prettiest garment you’ll ever wear.